The new nature of maps

 Chapter two.
 Maps, Knowledge, and Power.

 In this chapter of the book, the new nature of maps, the author talked about a history of maps, and he thought that a history of maps was significant as the political representation.
-The author mentioned lots of issues related to cartographic history such as theoretical perspectives, political contexts for maps, maps and empire, maps and the nation-state, maps and property rights, and etc..
+The author mentioned lots of issues related to cartographic histories such as theoretical perspectives, political contexts for maps, maps and empire, maps and the nation-state, maps and property rights, and etc..
 Among these aspects one issue was more interesting to me that was “Subliminal Geometry”.
-“The geometrical structure of maps—their graphic design in relation to the location on which they are centred or to the projection which determines their transformational relationship to the earth—is an element which can magnify the political impact of an image even where no conscious distortion is intended.”
-This is called as omphalos syndrome that is a people believe themselves to be divinely appointed to the center of the universe.
-Thus, when we see a map without any information, we might determine that where the map was published or who designed the map.
+“The geometrical structure of maps—their graphic design in relation to the location on which they are centered or to the projection which determines their transformational relationship to the earth—is an element which can magnify the political impact of an image even where no conscious distortion is intended.”
+This is called omphalos syndrome that is people believe themselves to be divinely appointed to the center of the universe.
+Thus, when we see a map without any information, we might determine where the map was published or who designed the map.

 Rethinking the power of maps

 Chapter 3.
 Signs in the Service of the State

 This article talked about how do we decode a map via specific codes, the author gave us 10 codes to help decoding a map below: